Rolemaster: Variant systems

-Iron Crown Enterprises (ICE) went defunct in 2000, and in 2001, they sold the intellectual rights to Rolemaster to the London-based company Aurigas Aldebaron, while the ICE brand name was licensed to a U.S.-based company named Mjolnir LLC.
-In 2016, the licensing went to Guild Companion Publications, with whom Aurigas Aldebaron merged.
-From 2017, the merger changed its name to Iron Crown Enterprises, effectively returning to its original, well-known publisher name.
+Iron Crown Enterprises went out of business in 2000, and in 2001 the intellectual rights to Rolemaster were sold to the London-based company Aurigas Aldebaron, while the ICE brand name was licensed to a U.S.-based company named Mjolnir LLC.
+In 2016, the license was transferred to Guild Companion Publications, with whom Aurigas Aldebaron merged.
+From 2017, the merged company changed its name to Iron Crown Enterprises, returning to the original publisher name.

-Throughout the various ownership and publisher name changes, Rolemaster remained sufficiently popular that the original books eventually sold out and went out of print.
-This led to several reprints by the new owners and publishers, resulting in three variants of the original Rolemaster game system.
+After the original books went out of print, the new owners issued several reprints, resulting in three variants of the original Rolemaster game system that remain in distribution.

 In 1995, the boxed set Rolemaster: The Basics was issued as a simplified version of the Rolemaster Standard System.
 The box contains rulebooks with all rules necessary for playing this simplified variant of the game.

-In 2007, the second edition (RM2) rules system was revitalized and issued under the name Rolemaster Classic, or RMC for short.
-The revitalization was published by Guild Companion Publications and included new versions of all the old core rulebooks of Arms Law, Spell Law, Character Law, and Creatures and Treasures, but also an updated Rolemaster Companion and a new Combat Companion from 2008.
+In 2007, the second edition (RM2) rules were revitalized and issued as Rolemaster Classic (RMC).
+The reissue was published by Guild Companion Publications and included new versions of the core rulebooks Arms Law, Spell Law, Character Law, and Creatures and Treasures, along with an updated Rolemaster Companion and a new Combat Companion in 2008.

-Also in 2007, Rolemaster Express, or RMX for short, was issued by Guild Companion Publications.
-It is a simplified version of the Rolemaster Classic System, with all necessary rules combined into a single book.
+Also in 2007, Rolemaster Express (RMX) was issued by Guild Companion Publications as a simplified single-volume version of the Rolemaster Classic rules.